cnr-isti-vclab/relight/relightlab/roadmap.md

 * check for invalid inner circle when creating a sphere.
 * test pause/stop/play in queue.
 * deal with #lights  different from #images
+* when the sphere changes size, the icon with the reflection overview is not resized properly

 ## Small Bugs